iamFez/aosbornePortfolio/README.md

 Linux (Various flavors), Apache, MariaDB, MySQL, Cisco IOS, IOS XE and XR, DNS, DHCP, VPN, Firewalls, IDS/IPS, Windows Server, Active Directory, GPO, SCCM, SCO, VMWare, ESXi, Hyper-V, WSUS and LDAP.

 ## Where will I go from here?
 After finishing my work term and graduating from NSCC I plan to take a short break before beginning my search for employment.
-In the meantime, I will continue to touch up my skills and study to take Microsoft Certified Solutions Associate (MCSA) exams 70-740, 70-741 and 70-742.
+In the meantime, I will continue to touch up my skills and study to take Microsoft Certified Solutions Associate (MCSA) exams 70-740, 70-741 and 70-742 as part of earning an MCSA in Windows Server 2016.

 ## Portfolio
 If you would like to see some of the work I have been involved with, then this is where you should start.
 My work has been categorized and contains accompanying descriptions of the content provided.